 I am a developer

 The app is also of use to the developer since it allows the network credentials to be configured so that you can subsequently login to your MIRO through the wireless link (MIRO runs an SSH server).
-Connect to your MIRO, lay in the network credentials, restart the wifi, and you should be ready to go—the app will also report the IP address you need to connect to MIRO, and/or the MAC address if you need it to configure a static IP address.
+Connect to your MIRO, lay in the network credentials, restart the wifi, and you should be ready to connect—the app will also report the IP address you need to connect to MIRO, and/or the MAC address if you need it to configure a static IP address.
 For information, changes made in the app to bridge configuration and autostart behaviour affect only the content of scripts stored on-board MIRO at

 Theis supported on Android Marshmallow 6.0 or later.
 It may run happily on KitKat, also, but this is not supported.
 The Android device in use must have a BLE (Bluetooth Low Energy) radio attached—recent smart phones and tablets will usually include this component.